 I am Project Manager for History of Place, a freelance role I job share with Paul Homer.
 With a background in heritage, museums, education and engagement I’m hugely passionate about access and storytelling.
 I focus on the financial, engagement, marketing and resource development responsibilities of the project and also support across the team.

 I am the Project Manager for History of Place, job-sharing with Katie Ann Smith.
 I have extensive experience in running heritage projects and cultural buildings, working mainly in film and visual arts.
 This includes running independent cinemas and organising a disability film festival.
 I’m passionate about bringing unknown stories to the public, whether through film, exhibitions or engagement projects.
 I have the pleasure of living by the sea.

-I am the Accentuate History of Place project coordinator based in Bristol.
+Accentuate History of Place project coordinator based in Bristol.
 With a background in history and heritage exploration for arts projects, I have worked on interactive events, creative installations and delivered workshops for young people and community groups in Bristol, Devon, London, Barcelona and more.
-With a keen interest in exploring deaf and disabled people’s experiences through history and interpreting life in Bristol, I am very excited to be on this important journey.
+With a keen interest in exploring deaf and disabled people’s experiences through history and interpreting life in Bristol, I have enjoyed being on this important journey.
 See what I’ve discovered so far.

 Project Coordinator based in Liverpool for History of Place, I have a background in Community Heritage, Historical Archaeology and Oral History.
 This includes supporting community members to excavate, record, research and find out more about their heritage.
 I love finding out why places are meaningful to people.
 Look at the journey I’ve been taking.